Arne Sandstø: Managerial career

 Under Sandstø's leadership Odd Grenland performed consistently in the top flight until the club was relegated in 2007.
 Sandstø also led Odd to their first Norwegian cup victory in 69 years, in 2000.

 Since 2008, Sandstø has been the head coach of clubs at the second level of Norwegian football.
 In 2008, he led IK Start to promotion.
 In 2010, he led Løv-Ham, who were struggling financially, to a surprising spot in the play-offs.
 In both 2011 and 2012, he led Sandefjord Fotball to third place and narrowly missed promotion.
 In 2016, he led FK Jerv to a third place and a spot in the play-offs, which is the club's best league performance in history.

+In July 2023, Sandstø joined Danish club FC Midtjylland in a role as "first team coach".
+He was sacked in December 2024, as the club "strives for more" to "reach the next level".
+The next year he was picked up by Swedish club IFK Värnamo, who needed a new manager following a weak start to the 2025 Allsvenskan.
+After 14 games of the Allsvenskan season, Värnamo had still not won a single one.